 Dr. Doss completed his veterinary training at the Louisiana State University School of Veterinary Medicine, followed by an internship in small animal medicine and surgery at the University of Tennessee College of Veterinary Medicine.
 In 2017, he completed a zoological medicine residency at the University of Wisconsin School of Veterinary medicine, where he is now a faculty member in the special species department.

 Anna Martel DVM

 Dr. Anna Martel received a Bachelor of Science in Physical Therapy from the University of Florida in 1999.
 She practiced in multiple areas of physical therapy for 11 years before pursuing a career in exotic animal medicine.
 She graduated from the University of Wisconsin School of Veterinary Medicine in 2015.
-After spending a year in an Avian and Exotics rotation at Gulf Coast Veterinary Specialists in Houston, TX, she returned to the University and is now a second-year resident in zoological companion animal medicine.
+After spending a year in an Avian and Exotics rotation at Gulf Coast Veterinary Specialists in Houston, TX, she returned to the University and is now a third-year resident in zoological companion animal medicine.